FAQ COVID-19 UPDATES & RESOURCES

-At this time, many of our programs are running remotely in a different format (either by phone or by video conferencing).
+At this time, many of our programs are running remotely with a few exceptions on site.
 We are keeping program participants informed through WhatsApp.
 We are also actively trying to find ways to promote indirect jobs in the community that can benefit our day workers while social distancing.

 HOW CAN WE HELP

 Hundreds of our local immigrant families are facing a chaotic and stressful time.
 Many have been living paycheck-to-paycheck and do not have savings or support systems to help them.
-We are working around the clock to organize food distribution, collaborating with city officials to help uninsured immigrants if they become sick, keeping our building open for day workers, offering urgent care management and referrals, and providing video and immigration legal phone consultations to those in need.
 We hope you will support our efforts to work together not to let our community down when they need us the most.

 How can YOU support us?

-Please note that we cannot accept any physical dropoffs of food donations at B1C.
-Therefore, we have put together an Amazon Wish List instead.
+Please note that we cannot accept any physical drop-offs of food donations at B1C.
+We are currently collecting Winter Essentials through an Amazon Wish List.

 - Financial Contributions to Support All Our Work - Please consider a donation to support our efforts.
 We are ready to take all necessary actions to help our community.
-We have already established an immediate relief fund to help those affected by COVID-19.
-We have also launched a COVID-19 Response Fund.
+We have also launched a COVID-19 Response Fund, which is currently supporting the community through a rental relief program.
 Please join us in supporting our efforts.
 Donate today!